Chetan07S/Real-Time-Clock/README.md

 **Seven-Segment Display Decoder**

-Converts each 4-bit binary digit (0–9) into a 7-bit segment pattern.
+- each 4-bit binary digit (0–9) into a 7-bit segment pattern.

-Outputs signals suitable for display on standard seven-segment displays.
+- Outputs signals suitable for display on standard seven-segment displays.

 **Testbench Module**

-Simulates the clock signal, reset signal, and observes time transitions.
+- Simulates the clock signal, reset signal, and observes time transitions.

-Uses $monitor to display the time values at each simulation step.
+- Uses $monitor to display the time values at each simulation step.

 # Specifications